jpasqua/VisibleTesla/README.md

 #Building Mac OS X Bundled Clickable Application

-You can build a version of VisibleTesla that has the Java runtime bundled and is a self contained Mac OS X application by issuing the command
+You can build a version of VisibleTesla that has the Java runtime bundled and is a self contained Mac OS X application by issuing the commands

+	export JAVA_HOME=`/usr/libexec/java_home`
 	ant bundle-VisableTesla

 Furthermore, if you wish to distribute the application, you can also codesign it by issuing the command